uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ## How is the exporter going to access to uyuni-server container?
 For example, to query the database.
 As mentioned, the exporter needs to have access to Uyuni server container.
 It does need to query the DB and also execute some Salt runners jobs to gather metrics.
 If the "exporter" runs in a separated container than the Salt Master, then we can make the "exporter" container to run in the same network than the "uyuni-server", then TCP sockets are available to use.

-There are some Salt runners jobs that requires access to Salt Master Event publisher, currently exposed via IPC socket.
-This makes it tricky access these sockets from a different container.
-Some metrics might not be available until we move to "TCP" sockets for the Salt Master Event publisher in this case.
+There are some Salt runner jobs that requires access to Salt Master Event publisher, currently exposed via IPC sockets.
+This makes it tricky to access these sockets from a different container.
+Some metrics might not be available until we move to TCP sockets for the Salt Master Event publisher in this case.

 Alternatively, we could make the "exporter" as part of the server-image, even if not running by default.
 Then it is up to the Health Check Tool or Monitoring formula to start it.
 This would solve the current issue of not having access to the IPC sockets.

-## Saline vs Health Check Tool
+## Saline vs. Health Check Tool

 We want to differentiate conceptually between "Saline" and the "Health Check Tool".
 In this regard, these are two different components with different purposes.

-### Saline: Salt state application monitoring to be integrated to the product.
+### Saline: Salt state application monitoring to be integrated into the product

 Saline exposes Salt state metrics to Prometheus.
-It is a tool meant to attach to Salt Master sockets and analyze and extract Salt state/jobs metrics from a live and running Uyuni server.
+It is a tool meant to attach to Salt Master sockets and analyze and extract Salt state/job metrics from a live and running Uyuni server.

-Saline setup is done is two steps, and should be also driven by `mgradm`:
+Setting up Saline is done is two steps, and should be also driven by `mgradm`:

-1. Install `saline` RPM in the Uyuni server (pre-installed in the server image).
-This provides "setup" script and new "Formulas with Forms".
+1. Install the `saline` RPM package on the Uyuni server (already pre-installed in the server image).
+This provides a "setup" script and new "Formulas with Forms".
-2. Run `saline-setup run` to configure and enable the `salined` service to attach to the Salt Master.
+2. Run `saline-setup run` to configure and enable the `salined` service that attaches to the Salt Master.
-3. In the "Formulas with Forms" UI, new formulas will appear: "Saline Prometheus" and "Saline Grafana".
+3. In the web UI under "Formulas with Forms", two new formulas will appear: "Saline Prometheus" and "Saline Grafana".
 These can be used to automatically configure your existing Prometheus and Grafana instances to get the metrics and dashboards from Saline.

 Saline already provides an easy way to integrate with the current Monitoring Stack (Formulas with Forms).

 The `salined` service must be able to attach to the Salt Master.
-At the moment this is done by connecting to Salt Master IPC sockets, which means `salined` needs to live in the same system/container than the Salt Master.
+At the moment this is done by connecting to Salt Master IPC sockets, which means `salined` needs to live in the same system/container as the Salt Master.

 Saline should be configurable to use IPC or TCP sockets.
-Switching Salt Master to use TCP sockets would enable Saline to run on a different container than the Salt Master.
+Switching the Salt Master to use TCP sockets would enable Saline to run on a different container as the Salt Master.

-The Saline engine running on the Uyuni server, will provide data and metrics to feed Prometheus and Grafana instances and also a future UI with a live view of running actions.
+The Saline engine running on the Uyuni server will provide data and metrics to feed Prometheus and Grafana instances and also a future UI with a live view of running actions.
 Eventually, this component should be integrated as part of the default Uyuni server stack.

-For now Saline would be part of Uyuni server image.
+For now, Saline would be part of the Uyuni server image.

-### Health Check Tool: An standalone tool you can run on an running Uyuni server or use in a disconnected setup (via supportconfig)
+### Health Check Tool: An standalone tool you can run on an Uyuni server or use in a disconnected setup (via supportconfig)

-In this case, this tool is mean not only to provide a picture of the current health status of a live running the Uyuni server, where the tool has access to it and can fetch data in real time, but it is meant to also help engineers and supporters to analyze and debug problems on disconnected setups, where the tool doesn't have access to an actual running Uyuni server, but only has a "supportconfig" as a source of data.
+This tool is meant not only to provide a picture of the current health status of a live running Uyuni server, where the tool has access to it and can fetch data in real time, but also to help engineers and supporters to analyze and debug problems on disconnected setups, where the tool doesn't have access to an actual running Uyuni server, but only has a "supportconfig" as a source of data.

-In this regard, on disconnected setups, the tool cannot rely on existing Uyuni server components, neither existing Prometheus and Grafana instances, but it should be able to deploy its own instances to visualize the data coming from a "supportconfig".
+On disconnected setups, the tool cannot rely on existing Uyuni server components, neither existing Prometheus and Grafana instances, but it should be able to deploy its own instances to visualize the data coming from a "supportconfig".

-When the tool have access to an Uyuni server, then it can run "standalone" or via `mgradm`, allowing to reuse existing Prometheus and Grafana instances.
+When the tool has access to an Uyuni server, it can run either "standalone" or via `mgradm`, allowing to reuse existing Prometheus and Grafana instances.

-- The Health Check Tool is not installed or running by default in a Uyuni server.
+- The Health Check Tool is not installed or running by default on an Uyuni server.
 - As multiple components (containers) are deployed, resources on a live Uyuni server might be affected.
-- It should be able to reuse existing Prometheus and Grafana instances, allowing integration with existing Monitoring stack.
+- It should be able to reuse existing Prometheus and Grafana instances, allowing integration with an existing Monitoring stack.

 # Security considerations
-In the current design, we are exposing metrics via Prometheus and making them available in Grafana, and more importantly we are exposing logs messages via Loki/LogCLI to CLI and Grafana users.
-It is important to notice that after running this tool, and until related containers are destroyed, the Grafana Dashboards (and other components like Prometheus and Loki/LogCLI) are exposing metrics and logs messages that may contain sensitive data and information to any non-root user in the system or to anyone that have access to this host in the network.
+In the current design, we are exposing metrics via Prometheus and making them available in Grafana, and more importantly we are exposing log messages via Loki/LogCLI to CLI and Grafana users.
+It is important to notice that after running this tool, and until related containers are destroyed, the Grafana Dashboards (and other components like Prometheus and Loki/LogCLI) are exposing metrics and log messages that may contain sensitive data and information to any non-root user on the system or to anyone that have access to this host in the network.

-Promtail pipeline definition can be enhanced to use [replace](https://grafana.com/docs/loki/latest/send-data/promtail/stages/replace/) function, to hide sensitive data from logs.
+The Promtail pipeline definition can be enhanced to use the [replace](https://grafana.com/docs/loki/latest/send-data/promtail/stages/replace/) stage in order to hide sensitive data from log files.
 Users must have a configuration file to define the different filters to apply to the Promtail pipeline.
-Filters must be also configurable via Monitoring Formula.
+Filters must be also configurable via the Monitoring Formula.

 TLS must be enabled for Promtail, Prometheus and Loki to ensure a secure transport.

-Authentication backend for Prometheus and Loki is usually delegated to an authentication reverse proxy.
+An authentication backend for Prometheus and Loki is usually delegated to an authentication reverse proxy.
 This must be included in the documentation and probably be considered in the Formula.

 # Learning Curve and Documentation

 System administrators and developers may need to familiarize themselves with Loki/Promtail's log querying language (LogQL) and Grafana's alerting mechanisms.
 The learning curve associated with these tools could slow down initial adoption and efficiency gains.

 In this sense, we must provide a good documentation with tutorials, use cases and examples to help the users to early and smoothly adopt the new monitoring capabilities.